originjs/webpack-to-vite/README.md

 ## webpack-to-vite
-transfer a webpack project to vite project
+convert a webpack project to vite project

 ## Quick start